7 Things You Didn’t Know About the Rasmussen University Graphic Design Programs

 Begin your graphic design education journey

-Now that you know a little more about the Rasmussen College Graphic Design programs, are you excited to take the first step toward a professional design career?
+Now that you know a little more about the Rasmussen University Graphic Design programs, are you excited to take the first step toward a professional design career?
 Visit the Graphic Design program page to learn more or request more information to connect with an admissions advisor.

 12019 Graphic Design Associate’s and Bachelor’s Degrees Curriculum Design Summit, collected November 20, 2019.

 Adobe Photoshop and Illustrator are registered trademarks of Adobe Software, Inc.

 Minnesota Timberwolves is a registered trademark of Minnesota Timberwolves Basketball Limited Partnership..

 American Museum of Natural History is a registered trademark of American Museum of Natural History

 Hormel is a registered trademark of Hormel Foods, LLC.